Brunounyime/e-commerce/README.md

 Responsive Design: The site is fully responsive and optimized for mobile devices, which is a critical factor for SEO ranking.

 Live Demo
-You can view the live demo of the application at Live Demo URL.
+You can view the live demo of the application at L.